swcarpentry/collaborative-lesson-development/notes.md

 An example of a particular lesson development practice is reverse instructional design (FIXME: cite Wiggins and McTighe).
 When this is used,
-lessons are built backwards from the final (summative) assessment, to the exercises and formative assessments used to gauge progress and give learners a chance to practice key skills, to the actual lesson content.
+lessons are built by identifying the learning objectives, deciding what is evidence of learning, designing practice work to reinforce learning, and by organizeing the practices into a cirricluia.
 This methodology is effective, but the real benefit comes when everyone understands what is supposed to happen in what order.